awsdocs/aws-systems-manager-user-guide/doc_source/setup-launch-managed-instance.md

 1. Choose the type of instance to launch, such as **t2\.micro**, and then choose **Next: Configure Instance Details**\.

-1. On the **Configure Instance Details** page, in the **IAM role** drop\-down list, select the instance profile you created using the procedure in [Step 4: Create an IAM Instance Profile for Systems Manager](setup-instance-profile.md)\.
+1. On the **Configure Instance Details** page, in the **IAM role** drop\-down list, select the instance profile you created using the procedure in [Step 4: Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

 1. For other options on the page, make selections that meet your requirements for the instance\.
 For more information, choose one of the following, depending on your selected operating system type:
    + **Linux**: [Launching an Instance Using the Launch Instance Wizard](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) in the *Amazon EC2 User Guide for Linux Instances*